 Tip: There’s a fourth lake further into Rocky Mountain in case you’re feeling keen to see even more alpine goodness in a more secluded setting.
 To get to Lake Hayaiha, you’ll need to hike an extra mile (plus another on the way back), but the views are worth every step of the way.

-3. Go in search of fall foliage on the Trail Ridge Road
+3. Go in Search of Fall Foliage on the Trail Ridge Road

 Regarded as one of the most gorgeous drives in the United States, the Trail Ridge Road stretches from Estes Park to Rocky Mountain National Park and into Grand Lake.

-The Trail Ridge Road is as scenic as it gets any time of the year, but fall makes it especially beautiful thanks to the cirque of aspens that line every mile of the way.
-Plus, the road will take you above treeline all the way to over 12,000 feet above sea level, providing some of the most striking views of the Rockies down below.
+The road will take you above tree line all the way to over 12,000 feet above sea level, providing some of the most striking views of the Rockies down below, undoubtedly one of the most beautiful scenic drives in Colorado

 4. Spend Christmas in Vail